 Major search engines, most notably Google, update their algorithms.
 Keep your site’s content and design compatible with current SEO best practices.
 Older tricks, such as keyword stuffing, can wind up penalising your site.
 You need to add keywords intelligently to your content (including your meta data) and take advantage of services such as Yoast to improve your SEO.
 And remember that fresh, original, and useful content is generally going to put you in both with site visitors and with search engines.

 Please contact us for assistance with keeping your business website relevant.
 We’ll help you take advantage of the latest developments in website design and SEO techniques.
-With regular content updates, valuable new features, and a fresh, attractive look, you’ll benefit from increased Web traffic and improved customer retention.
+You’ll benefit from increased Web traffic and improved customer retention with regular content updates, valuable new features, and a fresh, attractive look.